-Ken Domer, Director Emergency Services Adam Loeser
+Eric Levit, Director of Emergency Services City Manager Adam Loeser Fire Chief

-City Manager Fire Chief

-Robert Dunn Meg McWade

-Police Chief Public Works Director
+Jon Radius Police Chief Stephen Bise Director of Public Works

-Ellis Chang Matt Foulkes

-Administrative Services Director Community Development Director
+Ellis Chang Administrative Services Director Sunayana Thomas Director of Community and Economic Development

-Gretchen Beatty Lucinda Williams

-Human Resources Director City Clerk
+Eddie Manfro Human Resources Director Lucinda Williams City Clerk

-Hugo Curiel Judith Booth

-Parks and Recreation Director Library Director
+Daisy Perez Assistant City Manager & Parks and Recreation Director Judith Booth Library Director

-Richard D. Jones Vacant

-City Attorney Disaster Preparedness Coordinator
+Baron Bettenhausen City Attorney Kristi Hofstetter Batiste Disaster Preparedness Coordinator

-RESOLUTION NO. -2019
+RESOLUTION NO. 2024-XX

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, TO ADOPT THE FULLERTON EMERGENCY OPERATIONS PLAN
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ADOPTING THE FULLERTON EMERGENCY OPERATIONS PLAN.

-WHEREAS, the City Council is greatly concerned with the health, safety and well-being of its citizens and desires that the best possible emergency services be available to them; and
+WHEREAS, the City Council is greatly concerned with the health, safety, and well-being of its citizens and desires the best possible emergency services be available to them.

-WHEREAS, the City Council wants to ensure the most effective and economical allocation of limited resources for the maximum benefit and protection of the community in time of emergencies; and
+WHEREAS, the City Council wants to ensure the most effective and economical allocation of limited resources for the maximum benefit and protection of the community in times of emergencies.

-WHEREAS, the City of Fullerton Emergency Operations Plan establishes the emergency organization, assigns tasks, specifies polices and general procedures, and provides for coordination of the City's response to emergencies consistent with the California Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS); and
+WHEREAS, the City of Fullerton Emergency Operations Plan establishes the emergency organization, assigns tasks, specifies polices and general procedures, and provides coordination of the City's response to emergencies, consistent with the California Standardized Emergency Management System (SEMS) and the National Incident Management System (NIMS).

-WHEREAS, the City of Fullerton Emergency Operations Plan is an extension of the Orange County Operations Area Emergency Operations Plan and the California Emergency Plan.
-It will be reviewed, exercised periodically, and revised as necessary to meet changing conditions.
+WHEREAS, the City of Fullerton Emergency Operations Plan is an extension of the Orange County Operations Area Emergency Operations Plan and the California Emergency Operations Plan.

+WHEREAS, the City of Fullerton Emergency Operations Plan will be reviewed, exercised periodically, and revised as necessary to meet changing conditions.